Alla-Vashchuk/scada-readme/git/pr/README.md

 ![Stage changes_3](https://github.com/Alla-Vashchuk/scada-readme/assets/150123119/b47a9c6d-e708-46d0-ab7c-feb4af5c8285)

-Another option is to stage a line or several lines of a file by clicking the needed lines and clicking **Stage lines**.
+Another option is to stage a line or several lines of a file by selecting the needed lines and clicking **Stage lines**.

 ![Stage changes_4](https://github.com/Alla-Vashchuk/scada-readme/assets/150123119/bec57faa-ab90-4628-a5b0-466c2d2347bc)